Pro Drums Loops and Drum Kit Samples for Songwriters

 Note this is NOT the "Users" Library folder.
 It is the top level "MacintoshHD" one, where the DC4 content was installed.

 To find the "MacintoshHD" directory, right-click the name (at the top of the Finder Window) of the current directory, and it will have a dropdown menu and show the hierarchy of the current directory.
-Of which, all will lead back to the Macintosh HD.
+All will lead back to the Macintosh HD.

 File paths are also listed in the DrumCore 4 Install Guide on page 19.